DonDebonair/pelican-bootstrap3/README.md

 For a demo of the different Pygment styles, have a look [here](http://pygments.org/demo/218030/)

-### Pagination

-Pelican-Bootstrap3 follows the standard Pagination settings of Pelican and uses the Bootstrap3 [Pagination component](http://getbootstrap.com/components/#pagination), but you can optionally use the Boostrap3 _Pager_ by setting `USE_PAGER` to `True`.

 ### Site Brand

 You can provide a logo for your site using `SITELOGO`.
 For example: `SITELOGO = 'images/my_site_logo.png'`.
 You can then define the size of the logo using `SITELOGO_SIZE`.
 The `width` of the `<img>` element will be set accordingly.